bendrick92/benscarblog/_posts/2019-09-04-xpel-ultimate-long-term-review.md

 In this post I want to share my thoughts on how my investment has held up over the last 24 months, as well as share a few of the pros/cons of going with a paint protection film in the first place.
 I've had a bunch of folks reach out to me with questions about my experience, so I'll do my best to summarize everything below.

-TL;DR: Would I spend the money on the XPEL film again?
-Yes, in a heartbeat.
-And here's a few reasons why:
+TL;DR: Would I spend the money on the XPEL film again? **Absolutely yes!** And here's a few reasons why:

 #### Subaru Paint